Grace (Jeff Buckley album): Legacy

 In February 1997, Buckley moved to Memphis, Tennessee, while working on his second album, My Sweetheart the Drunk.
 On May 29, he drowned while swimming in the Wolf River, a tributary of the Mississippi.
-Sales of Grace increased after his death.
-By 2011, it had achieved worldwide sales of two million.
+Sales of Grace increased after his death, and it became popular among millennial and Generation Z listeners with the growth of the internet and social media in the 21st century.
+In December 2008, Buckley's cover of "Hallelujah" reached number two on the UK singles chart, behind a version by Alexandra Burke.
+By 2011, Grace had achieved worldwide sales of two million.
 In February 2016, it was certified platinum in the US for sales of one million.
-In December 2008, Buckley's cover of "Hallelujah" reached number two on the UK singles chart, behind a version by Alexandra Burke, who performed it on the fifth series of the British TV show The X Factor.

-With the growth of the internet in the 2000s, Grace became popular among millennial and Generation Z listeners.
 An expanded edition was released in 2004, with an additional CD of bonus tracks and a DVD making-of documentary.
 Reviewing the reissue, Pitchfork wrote that "Grace remains one of the most engaging, inspired records ever made, and its 10 original songs serve as the best possible portrait of Buckley as a diva, songwriter and artist".

 Q readers voted Grace the 75th-greatest album of all time in 1998 and the 13th-greatest in 2005.
 The British critic Colin Larkin included it at number 99 in the third edition of his book All Time Top 1000 Albums (2000), writing that it "achieved a perfection that was staggering for a debut album".
 Rolling Stone ranked it number 303 on its 2003 list of the 500 greatest albums, number 304 in its 2009 list and 147 on its 2020 list.
-In 2003, Rolling Stone named Buckley's cover of "Hallelujah" number 259 on its list of the 500 greatest songs of all time.
-On April 2, 2013, it was announced that Buckley's cover would be inducted into the Library of Congress's National Recording Registry.
+Rolling Stone included Buckley's cover of "Hallelujah" at number 259 on its 2003 list of the 500 greatest songs, and included "Grace" at number 394 on its updated 2021 list.
+On April 2, 2013, it was announced that Buckley's cover of "Hallelujah" would be inducted into the Library of Congress's National Recording Registry.